ma-laforge/RSDeltaSigmaPort.jl/README.md

 ### Compatibility

 Extensive compatibility testing of `RSDeltaSigmaPort.jl` has not been performed.
 The module has been tested using the following environment(s):

 - Linux / Julia-1.5.3

 ## Disclaimer

- - ***INITIAL STAGES OF PORT***: Sorry.
+ - :warning: ***INITIAL STAGES OF PORT***: Sorry.
 Not yet ready for use.
  - The `RSDeltaSigmaPort.jl` module is not yet mature.
 Expect significant changes.